 SMS language is fast creeping in at an alarming rate.
 “You are right.”
 This is the correct way of writing it and if one wants to use the contracted form then it would be, “You’re right” but quite often we read “Your right”, which is wrong, because “your” shows possession or ownership for example; “Your book.”

 We also have to bear in mind that mistakes are not done but made, hence: “Sir, I have done a mistake here, may you give me another answer sheet”.
 This should rather be: “I have made a mistake.”
 This goes hand in hand with the following: “Sir, may you help me a ruler” where the crucial preposition “with” is often left out.
 It should read “help me with a ruler.”

 We often hear or read the following: “I use to see him every day because he use to visit the school daily” where the speaker intends to use the present simple tense to express what happens every day.
 For starters, the construction should be “used to” and secondly, it is used to describe something that was some time ago but no longer is.

-Naturally, if something is already yours, you do not buy it, otherwise, who would receive the money and who would give the money?
+Naturally, if something is already yours, you do not buy it, otherwise who will receive the money and who will give the money?
 Check this: “When I get money, I will buy my car.”
-‘My’ must be replaced by an “a.”
+My must be replaced by “a.”

 Another problem construction is when we talk about bathing.
 “After dinner, I washed my body.”
 We can wash plates but not our bodies.
 We should rather say: “After dinner, I bathed/showered/took a bath/had a bath/had a shower/took a shower.
 One can still say “I washed myself.”